A ShotSpotter device on a light pole surveils the intersection of 87th and Carpenter (photographed in January 2024). Credit: Jim Daley

 Since 2018, ShotSpotter has built a network of thousands of gunshot-detection sensors across 12 of Chicago’s 22 police districts.
 The devices detect loud noises that a computer algorithm and human analysts review to determine if they’re gunshots and dispatch police to scenes of shootings.
 The technology is controversial: studies have raised questions about its efficacy, and activists who say it harms Black and Brown communities have called on the City to cancel ShotSpotter’s contract for years.

-Our six-month investigation combined leaked company emails, public-records requests, interviews, on-the-ground reporting, and data analysis.
+Our investigation combined leaked company emails, public-records requests, interviews, on-the-ground reporting, and data analysis.
 We found that the Chicago police reported hundreds of missed shootings to ShotSpotter, including a 55-round shooting that left two men critically wounded.
 We also uncovered ShotSpotter executives’ internal discussions about their inability to repair broken sensors in Chicago and found they were warned repeatedly about electrical code violations.
-We found ShotSpotter sensors in police districts the City hadn’t previously acknowledged them being in, and revealed that the company has continued collecting gunshot data in cities after contracts were canceled.
-And we showed how ShotSpotter, CPD, and City Council members worked behind the scenes to try to keep it.

 ✶ ✶ ✶ ✶

 Several cities, such as Dayton, San Diego, and San Antonio have canceled ShotSpotter contracts, and Mayor Brandon Johnson is attempting to cancel Chicago’s contract as well.
-But internal company emails we obtained show that in some cities where contracts were canceled, ShotSpotter quietly kept its sensors listening and even provided surveillance information to police.
+But internal company emails we obtained show that in some cities where contracts were canceled, ShotSpotter quietly kept its sensors listening—and even provided surveillance information to police.

 In November 2023, the day before the City Council voted on Mayor Johnson’s 2024 budget, ShotSpotter’s CEO told investors in an earnings call that there was a line item in the budget for acoustic gunshot surveillance technology.
 But both the CEO and a spokesperson for the mayor denied anyone had given the company any indication the contract would be extended.